 Over time, your home is subject to the general wear and tear of daily living.
 While we most often think of this as affecting floors and furniture, your walls obviously suffer from dings and dents as well.
-Whether you have tiny holes that are exposed when you move artwork around or a rambunctious kid has gouged a bona fide hole in your walls, patching these areas is easier than you think.
+Patching tiny holes that are exposed when you move artwork around is easier than you think.

 What's in it for you?